-&lt;sup>7 If the Applicant is denied priority status and requests an informal review, the hearing officer at the review will determine the priority status at the time of certification and not at the time of the hearing.
+7 If the Applicant is denied priority status and requests an informal review, the hearing officer at the review will determine the priority status at the time of certification and not at the time of the hearing.
 The BHA will take into consideration the individual circumstances of each Applicant.

-- (1) The Applicant resides in BHA public housing8, AND; - (i) The Applicant Family is or will be temporarily displaced due to BHA rehabilitation and modernization programs (an applicant family shall be deemed temporarily displaced from the time the family vacates the public housing unit until an offer is made to return); or - (ii) The Applicant or a member of the Applicant Household is in imminent danger of life threatening injuries due to providing testimony or information regarding criminal activity to a local law enforcement agency and cannot be expeditiously remedied in any other way by the public housing program; or - The Applicant or a member of the Applicant (iii) Household is a victim of physical harassment, extreme or repeated vandalism to personal property and/or extreme and/or repeated verbal harassment, intimidation or coercion which places them in imminent danger and that cannot be expeditiously remedied in any other way by the public housing program; or - (iv) The Applicant or a member of the Applicant Household has been or is currently a victim of Domestic Violence, Dating Violence, Stalking, or Sexual Assault, and has a reasonable belief of risk of imminent harm if he or she remains in the current Unit and no other BHA public housing sites are an appropriate alternative, or - (v) The BHA cannot approve the Applicant's request for Reasonable Accommodation at any of the BHA's public housingsitesand the Applicant's Request for Reasonable Accommodation could be resolved by being assisted under the HCVP. - Has met all qualifications for the Section 8 (vi) homeownership program as set forth in Chapter 15 of this Plan.
+- (b) Super Priority.
+The BHA will admit an Applicant/Participant in good standing to the Section 8 program before all other Applicants/Participants on the waiting list if: - (1) The Applicant resides in BHA public housing8, AND; - The Applicant Family is or will be temporarily displaced due to BHA rehabilitation and modernization programs (an applicant family shall be deemed temporarily displaced from the time the family vacates the public housing unit until an offer is made to return); or - (ii) The Applicant or a member of the Applicant Household is in imminent danger of life threatening injuries due to providing testimony or information regarding criminal activity to a local law enforcement agency and cannot be expeditiously remedied in any other way by the public housing program; or - (iii) The Applicant or a member of the Applicant Household is a victim of physical harassment, extreme or repeated vandalism to personal property and/or extreme and/or repeated verbal harassment, intimidation or coercion which places them in imminent danger and that cannot be expeditiously remedied in any other way by the public housing program; or - (iv) The Applicant or a member of the Applicant Household has been or is currently a victim of Domestic Violence, Dating Violence, Stalking, or Sexual Assault, and has a reasonable belief of risk of imminent harm if he or she remains in the current Unit and no other BHA public housing sites are an appropriate alternative, or - (v) The BHA cannot approve the Applicant's request for Reasonable Accommodation at any of the BHA's public housing sites and the Applicant's Request for Reasonable Accommodation could be resolved by being assisted under the HCVP.

-&lt;sup>8 If the Leased Housing Department has verified that the applicant was offered and accepted housing in the public housing portfolio that resolves the need for which Super Priority was granted, the Super Priority status approval will be withdrawn.
+8 If the Leased Housing Department has verified that the applicant was offered and accepted housing in the public housing portfolio that resolves the need for which Super Priority was granted, the Super Priority status approval will be withdrawn.
 The applicant will be removed from all Section 8 waiting lists for which he/she has Super Priority status only.
 The applicant will retain any other priority status for which he/she may have applied.